DirtyDabe23/powerShell_Utilities/README.md

 ### Installation
 1. Clone this repository to your local machine
-2. Navigate to the `Modules\Install-EvapcoModule\` directory
+2. Navigate to the `Modules\Install-parentCompanyModule\` directory
-3. Run the installation script to set up the EVAPCO module
+3. Run the installation script to set up the parentCompany module

 ## Repository Structure